nicolasKappa/CS50_Finance_Project/README.md

 - **MySQL**: Relational database for storing user and email data.
 - **Flask Session**: For managing user sessions.
 - **Werkzeug**: Security library for password hashing.

+---

+## **Installation Instructions**

+1. Clone this repository:
+   - git clone <your-repo-link>

+2. Navigate to the project directory:
+   - cd cs50_finance_project

+3. Install the required dependencies:
+   - pip install -r requirements.txt

+4. Set up the MySQL database:
+   - flask db init flask db migrate flask db upgrade

+5. Run the application:
+   - flask run

+The application should now be accessible at `http://127.0.0.1:5000/`.

+---

+## **Future Improvements**

+- Implement a search feature for users to easily find specific emails.
+- Add two-factor authentication for enhanced security.
+- Include email attachments functionality.
+- Improve the user interface for a more modern, sleek look.

+---

+## **Contributing**

+Contributions are welcome!
+If you'd like to contribute, please:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes.
+4. Open a pull request with a description of what you've done.

+---

+## **License**

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.